Software and Systems Modeling

 - Model development tool environments

-- Case studies and experience reports with significant modeling lessons
+- Case studies and experience reports with significant modeling lessons learned

 - Comparative analyses of modeling languages and techniques